Lyme Science Blog

 Like

-After 37 years treating Lyme disease, I’ve seen this pattern repeatedly: children diagnosed with ADHD whose symptoms resolve completely with antibiotic treatment.
-A 7-year-old girl presented with declining school performance and difficulty focusing.
-This case demonstrates why attention problems in children warrant evaluation for tick-borne infections.
+After 37 years treating Lyme disease, I have seen children diagnosed with ADHD whose symptoms improved with antibiotic treatment.
+This case highlights why attention problems in children may warrant evaluation for tick-borne infections.

 When School Struggles Signal Infection

-A 7-year-old girl who had difficulty focusing in school was initially diagnosed by a neurologist with probable attention deficit disorder.
-But she exhibited numerous other symptoms consistent with Lyme disease, as described by Fallon from the Department of Psychiatry, Columbia University Medical Center and the Lyme Disease Research Program, New York.
+A 7-year-old girl with difficulty focusing in school was initially diagnosed with probable attention deficit disorder.
+However, she exhibited additional symptoms consistent with Lyme disease, as described by Fallon.

 • Lethargy